 If you are a citizen of an EU/EEA country or Switzerland, you do not need a work visa to work in Portugal.
 You have the right to live and work in Portugal without any special permits.
 However, if you plan to stay longer than three months, you must register with the local city hall (Câmara Municipal) and obtain a residence certificate (Certificado de Registo de Cidadão da União Europeia).

 If you are a non-EU/EEA/Swiss citizen, you will need a work visa to be eligible to work in Portugal.
-There are different types of work visas depending on the nature of your job.
+The best Portugal work visa will depend on the nature of your job.

 To apply for a work visa, you typically need to have a job offer from a Portuguese employer or apply for a visa that allows for working in the country.
 Also, you’ll need to obtain a Portuguese Tax Identification Number (Número de Identificação Fiscal – NIF).
 This is required for signing employment contracts, opening a bank account, and fulfilling tax obligations.